sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-users-and-groups/step4.md

 Now let's check that the password is indeed valid for only 90 days: `chage -l anna`{{execute}}

+You can also look at the raw data in /etc/shadow, which shows the hash of the encrypted password as well: `grep anna /etc/shadow`{{execute}}

 And finally, let's verify the new file was created in the user home directory: `ls -al /home/anna`{{execute}}

 And with this you are done with this scenario!